San Juan Mayor Pleads For Help: 'We Need Water!'

 “The bottom line is, is that we are making progress every day in conjunction with” Puerto Rico Gov. Ricardo Rossello, Long said.
 “And in regards to the power failure, we’re restringing a very fragile system every day.”

-Cruz and the Trump administration have been engaged in a running battle over the adequacy of the federal response to the damage cause by Hurricane Maria.
-President Donald Trump has criticized Cruz for “poor leadership.”
+Cruz and the Trump administration have been engaged in a running battle over the adequacy of the federal response to the damage cause by Hurricane Maria, a Category 4 storm that devastated the island.

-Note: This story has been updated with details on the continuing disputes between Cruz and the Trump administration.
+Responding to criticism on Sept.
+29 that aid from the United States was arriving in Puerto Rico too slowly, President Donald Trump chalked it up to the logistical difficulty of getting aid to an island “surrounded by water.
+Big water, ocean water.”

+In televised remarks that same day that went viral, Cruz lit into FEMA and put the onus on Trump to fix the situation.